 - 6.1.
-The school understands that well-managed classrooms: - Start the year with clear sets of rules and routines that are understood by all pupils. - Establish agreed rewards and positive reinforcements Recognition board using the Heart values and House Points - Establish sanctions for misbehaviour reflection sheets, reflection time - Establish clear responses for handling behavioural problems. - Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned lessons with a range of activities to keep pupils stimulated. - 6.2.
-Subject to reasonable adjustments (e.g. those made for pupils whose SEND may affect their behaviour), pupils will be expected to: - Conduct themselves around the school premises in a safe, sensible and respectful manner. - Follow reasonable instructions given by staff. - Behave in a reasonable and polite manner towards all staff and pupils. - Show respect for the opinions and beliefs of others. - Complete classwork as requested. - Hand in homework at the time requested. - Report unacceptable behaviour. - Show respect for the school environment. - 6.3.
-Well-managed classrooms are paramount to preventing disruptive and challenging behaviour the school establishes four core areas to effective classroom management which each contribute to preventing behaviour problems, these are as follows: - Classroom rules - Routines - Praise - Rewards
+The school expects that all classrooms will follow the Sacred Heart Values Curriculum. - Start the year with explicit teaching of the Sacred Heart Values Curriculum.
+These are retrieved every half term. - Establish agreed rewards and positive reinforcements Recognition board using the Sacred Heart values and House Points - Share consequences for misbehaviour Reflect, warning and consequence.
+Partner Class.
+Reflection sheets to be completed during reflection time at first break time. - Establish clear responses that are consistent in all classrooms for handling behavioural problems. - Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned lessons, take into consideration means of participation e.g. Doug Lamov TIAC strategies.

+6.2.
+Subject to reasonable adjustments (e.g. those made for pupils whose SEND may affect their behaviour), pupils will be expected to:

+• Conduct themselves around the school premises in a safe, sensible and respectful manner.
+Use SLOW walking, SPEAK for contribution to class discussion, PETS for manners and STAR listening (See Sacred Heart Values Curriculum).

+6.3.
+Well-managed classrooms are paramount to preventing disruptive and challenging behaviour - the school establishes four core areas to effective classroom management which each contribute to preventing behaviour problems, these are as follows:

+- Sacred Heart Values Curriculum.

+- Sacred Heart Values Curriculum Routines.

+- Sacred Heart Values Curriculum Praise.

+- Rewards